DEVOTIONALS

 We may have a sense of urgency to make a choice, but God’s Word

-tells us that we are missing something very important in our decision
+tells us we could be missing something very important in our decision

 Whenever we rely on our own understanding,